 - Encoder B/9/10 Output: Outputs mono or stereo audio encoded as Dolby Digital (AC-3) and the source for this encoder is Main Out 7/8.
 In the I/O menu of the AERO.air (5.1) version, this connector can be set to 9/10 output for a second +2 program or a downmix of the main. - Metadata I/O: RS-485 connection accepts the metadata output of any Dolby equipment (DP572, DP570, etc...) or any Dolby-compatible metadata source.
 Used to control upmixing and other functions. - SDI Input: Any of the 16 possible audio channel from an applied HD/SD-SDI signal can be de-embedded and used in place of or along with AES inputs.
 This can be selected in the System Options->I/O Options menu on a pair-by-pair basis. - SDI Output: Up to 16 audio channels, including any of the 10 PCM outputs (8 in the case of AERO.air (DTV) and both AC-3 encoder outputs can be embedded into an applied HD/SD-SDI signal.
 Audio channels present in the applied SDI signal can also be passed through in a bit-accurate manner, allowing for example pre-encoded Dolby E or AC-3 bitstreams to pass untouched.
 AES outputs remain active in parallel with embedded audio. - GPI/O: Connect to the GPI/O outputs of your routing or master control switcher to control special processor functions.
 Note that GPI A and B are used to control functions such as Upmixing and EAS processing bypass and require a held contact closure to ground for the duration of the function. - ETHERNET: Automatically senses 100 or 1000BASE-T Ethernet connectivity.
-This connector is not currently supported an as such it is recommended that it not be connected to any network. - Future: Extra RJ-45 connector for future I/O use. - PSU 1 and PSU 2: Apply 100-240 VAC filtered power to BOTH power supplies.
+This connector is with the Nielsen Watermark Encoding option to connect to a remote or local NTP server for accurate time reference.
+The unit ships with DHCP enabled, but a static IP address can be set.
+Please contact the factory for assistance. - Future: Extra RJ-45 connector for future I/O use. - PSU 1 and PSU 2: Apply 100-240 VAC filtered power to BOTH power supplies.
 Essentially, two power supplies are used to "sum" AC power from two different sources thus improving plant reliability.
 Only one supply is required for continuos operation, but internally, the supplies operate in parallel and share the load which lowers heat.